 As a health care provider under investigation, you need to consider that not only are you potentially looking at years in prison and also the loss of your rights to bill any federal health care program and even to practice in your field.
 Government health programs such as Medicare and Medicaid are often a large source of revenue for a health care provider.

-Health care fraud often typically happens in one of two ways.
-In the first way, the government is billed for patients who don’t exist or who never got treatment.
-In the second way, the government is billed for procedures that were never done or coded with more expensive procedures than the ones actually completed.
+Healthcare fraud often typically happens in one of two ways.
+In a first way, the government is billed for patients who don’t exist or who never got treatment.
+In a second way, the government is billed for procedures that were never done or coded with more expensive procedures than the ones actually completed.

 When it comes to criminal healthcare fraud, it is important for the attorney to determine through discovery and investigation who actually committed the fraud and who else knew about it.
 Defending a healthcare fraud case requires that your attorney be familiar with these specific types of federal criminal charges.
 As a former prosecutor with the N.Y.S.
-Attorney General’s Office Medicaid Fraud Control Unit experienced lawyer Criminal Attorney Jason Bassett is here to help.
-Contact us for a free, confidential consultation (631) 259-6060
+Attorney General’s Office Medicaid Fraud Control Unit, experienced lawyer Criminal Attorney Jason Bassett is here to help.
+Contact us for a free, confidential consultation at (631) 259-6060.

 New York has always been the epicenter for federal criminal prosecutions for white-collar crimes and financial crimes.

 Federal prosecutors are constantly at the ready to bring charges against individuals as well as businesses for bank fraud, securities fraud, money laundering, mail and wire fraud, and others.
 If you are confronted with charges alleging federal financial crimes, you need a federal criminal defense lawyer like Jason Bassett who is highly experienced and familiar with the nuances of both finance and the law, all the while working aggressively to defend you against the tough New York prosecutors in the United States Attorney’s Office.